acarabott/tabToWindow/safari/TabToWindow/tab-to-window-notes.md

 ## Strategy

 - [x] Go through existing code and find areas that will be an issue
-- Figure out how to structure resources for multiple platforms
+- [] Figure out how to structure resources for multiple platforms
+  - It may be best to have safari+/firefox be a different extension, and factor out chrome code into a shared library
-- Figure out how to handle browser inconsistencies
+- [] Figure out how to handle browser inconsistencies
   - https://github.com/Lusito/webextension-polyfill-ts

 ## TODO

-- changing keyboard shortcuts
 - Options page
+  - shared data for options

 ### checked APIs